 The time you would spend extracting employee information from files and cabinets is reduced to a matter of seconds with an HRIS.
 Data is easily accessible and reports can be generated effortlessly.
 With the time saved in capturing and processing employee data, you can get an overall picture of your organization and also make meaningful decisions.
 You can also resolve different workplace challenges before they become too big to handle.

-What is the difference between an HRIS and HRMS?
+What is the difference between HRIS and HRMS?

 The term HRMS (Human Resource Management System) is often thrown around and used interchangeably.
-The two, however, are different, and there is only one basic difference you need to understand.
+The two, however, are different, and this HRIS guide will show you that there is only one basic difference between HRIS and HRMS you need to understand.
 An HRIS is an employee database that contains information about benefits, attendance, and time off.
 An HRMS performs the functions of an HRIS while also delving deeply into talent management.

 What are the 5 types of HRIS?